All Episodes

 Yes, sir.

-Yeah, and uh and thank you thank you for bringing that up, but I do not think that plans to take out the Iranian nuclear program.
+But I do not think that plans to take out the Iranian nuclear program.

-It we it was the uh it was the uh French, the Germans, and the British who've been holding these European Union talks with Iran for how many years has it been going on now?
+It was the French, the Germans, and the British who've been holding these European Union talks with Iran.

-Uh six or seven years, something like that.
+Six or seven years, something like that.

-During which time they've built their nuclear their nuclear program is almost complete.
+During which time they've built their nuclear, their nuclear program is almost complete.

 They won't have to bother pretending to hold the talks anymore.

-This pointless NATO summit to talk about the Russian treaty, this time-wasting NATO summit to talk about a Russian treaty that might as well have been sounds like it was written in 1972, bears no relevance to the world we live in, that this uh this guy President Obama is uh spending his time with in Portugal today is a classic example of how uh Western nations would rather sit around talking uh than doing anything useful.
+This pointless NATO summit to talk about the Russian treaty, this time-wasting NATO summit, to talk about a Russian treaty that might as well have been, sounds like it was written in 1972, bears no relevance to the world we live in.

 And the Iranians understand that.

-So they know that as oh, as long as we can keep the talks going, doesn't matter whether we talk about anything useful, doesn't matter whether we openly mock the talks, doesn't matter whether we totally waste their time and make them a laughing stock, they'll do anything just to keep talking to no point whatsoever.
+So they know that as long as we can keep the talks going, it doesn't matter whether we talk about anything useful, doesn't matter whether we openly mock the talks, doesn't matter whether we totally waste their time and make them a laughing stock, they'll do anything just to keep talking to no point whatsoever.

 Thank you for your call, Kevin.